Royal Oak, Michigan: Economy

 Royal Oak developed initially as a suburb after Detroit boomed as a major industrial city.
-The predominantly white residents of Detroit began to move to the suburbs for newer housing, and to separate themselves from a burgeoning African American population, in a process referred to as white flight.
+Residents of Detroit began to move to the suburbs for newer housing, and to separate themselves from the rising tensions and riots in Detroit, in a process referred to as white flight.
 It had a compact, traditional street-side shopping district, which runs along Main Street and Washington Avenue downtown.
 During the 2000s, this area was redeveloped with numerous new businesses, and is now considered a trendy, upscale, urban-chic district, featuring restaurants, shopping, and entertainment.
 A number of mixed-use high-rise developments have been constructed — mostly condo "lofts" with retail and office space on the lower levels.

-Points of interest include the Detroit Zoo, a major regional tourist attraction, the William Beaumont Hospital, the Royal Oak Music Theatre, the Baldwin Theatre, Mark Ridley's Comedy Castle, a location of Emagine Entertainment, and shops, cafes, and restaurants.
+Points of interest include the Detroit Zoo, a major regional tourist attraction, the Corewell Health William Beaumont University Hospital, the Royal Oak Music Theatre, the Baldwin Theatre, Mark Ridley's Comedy Castle, a location of Emagine Entertainment, and shops, cafes, and restaurants.

 The National Arbor Day Foundation has awarded Royal Oak the distinction of "Tree City USA" every year since 1976 as a result of the city's commitment to tree planting and preservation.

 The Gilda Radner Hereditary Cancer Program is a foundation set up by Detroit-area native Gilda Radner, who is known for her work as a comedian of Saturday Night Live.
 In 1998 the Program created a free cancer support community for people with cancer, their families, and friends.
 Gilda's Club Metro Detroit operates a three-story non-residential house in Royal Oak.
 It has served more than 3,000 members for social and emotional support through a variety of activities.

-Wm.
-Sullivan & Son Funeral Directors is operated business for over a 100 years founded in 1906 by Funeral Director William Sullivan, the business for many years was located on Main Street in Royal Oak, first at the northwest corner of Main and Second Street, and a short time later at the northeast corner of Main and Third Streets.
-A second location was acquired at Hall Road, Utica, MI.
-They provide ethical standards and meaningful funeral service to the residents of Royal Oak and Utica.